 Tip 2: Practice Regularly

 Keep a notebook dedicated to fraction problems and solutions.
-This will allow you to track your progress, identify areas where you need more practice, and review your work later.
+Also, this will allow you to track your progress, identify areas where you need more practice, and review your work later.
 Regular practice not only improves your accuracy but also enhances your problem-solving speed, which is particularly useful in timed tests and real-life situations.

 Tip 3: Break Down Complex Problems